 Congress readily agreed to his request—and, naturally, he proceeded to record just about everything.
 From brooms to mutton to payment to his soldiers, Washington was a meticulous record keeper.
 Although some of his founding fellows died in debt, Washington went down in history as one of the richest men of his time.

-- Related words of wisdom from Kiplinger: Give Your Budget Some Love
+- Related words of wisdom from Kiplinger: Are You Being Too Frugal in Retirement?

 Benjamin Franklin – On Death and Taxes

 "In this world nothing can be said to be certain, except death and taxes." – From a 1789 letter to French scientist Jean-Baptiste Leroy

 Yikes, two inevitable horrors – death and taxes.
 What could be worse?
 Death taxes, otherwise known as estate taxes, which can be levied by both the federal government and your state, depending on the size of your estate.

 - Related words of wisdom from Kiplinger: 18 States With Scary Death Taxes